Banking as we know it, will be long gone before year 2037

 Matching lenders directly with the borrowers is already going mainstream.
 And banks are taking a huge hit because of this shift in technology.
 Since a large entity, bank, is not involved between lender and the borrower, the overheads are low, and the speed at which the transaction can happen is also super fast.

-Low cost of operation
+Low cost of operation#low-cost-of-operation

 Since banks were involved, the users were paying a ‘premium’ to get things done.
 The exchange rates were controlled by the banks, and the transparency in mid-market exchange rates to the user was also lost along the way.